PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/switch/README.md

 ```

 :::tip Note
-For accessibility reason, once clicked, the aria-checked should set at `true`.
+For accessibility reason, once clicked, `aria-checked` should set to `true`.
 :::

 ### Disabled

-A switch can be disabled by adding the attribute `disabled` to the button :
+A switch can be disabled by adding the `disabled` attribute to the button:

 ```html
 <div class="puik-switch__group">